freeCodeCamp/guide/src/pages/java/loops/while-loop/index.md

 ---
-title: While
+title: While Loop
 ---
-# while Loop
+# While Loop

 The `while` loop executes a group of statements / single statement till a condition evaluates to `true`.
 For instance: